eclab/edisyn/README.md

 ### Installation and Running on Linux

-I'm told that Edisyn works if you have installed at least Java 8.
-After this:
+1. Install Java 20 or higher.
 1. Download [Edisyn's jar file](https://cs.gmu.edu/~eclab/projects/edisyn/edisyn.jar).
 2. You'll need to figure out how to make it so that double-clicking on the jar file launches it in java.
 In Ubuntu, here's what you do: right-click on the jar file icon and choose "Properties".
-Then select the "Open With" tab, and select your Java VM (for example "Open JDK Java 8 Runtime").
+Then select the "Open With" tab, and select your Java VM (for example "Open JDK Java 20 Runtime").
 The press "Set as Default".
 This makes the Java VM the default application to launch jar files.
 3. Thereafter you should be able to just double-click on the file to launch Edisyn.

+If you have an Linux box that only has at least Java 11 (you have to have at least Java 11 -- don't install anything earlier, there are bad bugs), you can try installing the Java 11 version of the jar file: [edisyn.jar](https://cs.gmu.edu/~eclab/projects/edisyn/java8/edisyn.jar)

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.